CloudEngineHub/GraspGen/README.md

 - PTV3 backbone does not (yet) run on Cuda 12.8 due to a [dependency issue](https://github.com/Pointcept/PointTransformerV3/issues/159).
 If using Cuda 12.8, please use PointNet++ backbone for now until its resolved.

 ## Installation
 Choose your preferred installation method.
-For training, we recommend Docker.
+For training, we recommend **docker**.
 For inference, **uv** is the fastest and easiest option.

 **✅ All methods fully tested and working!**